ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/how-to/using-timeonly-and-dateonly.markdown

 {CODE IndexConvertsDateTimeWithAsDateOnlySample@ClientApi/HowTo/UseTimeOnlyAndDateOnly.cs /}

+{NOTE: }
+RavenDB doesn't look for DateOnly or TimeOnly as default types during indexing so the variables must be wrapped in AsDateDonly() or AsTimeOnly() explicitly.
+{NOTE/}

 Using the index above, the following example saves `DateTime.Now`, the type is converted in the index, then the index is queried.

-{CODE AsDateOnlyStringToDateOnlyQuerySample@ClientApi/HowTo/UseTimeOnlyAndDateOnly.cs /}
+{CODE AsDateOnlyDateTimeToDateOnlyQuerySample@ClientApi/HowTo/UseTimeOnlyAndDateOnly.cs /}

 {PANEL/}

-{PANEL: Using already existing `DateOnly` or `TimeOnly` fields }
+{PANEL: Using already existing DateOnly or TimeOnly fields }

-The index must have a field that declares the type as DateOnly or TimeOnly.
+RavenDB doesn't look for DateOnly or TimeOnly as default types during indexing so the index must have a field that declares the type as DateOnly or TimeOnly.

 {CODE DateAndTimeOnlyIndexSample@ClientApi/HowTo/UseTimeOnlyAndDateOnly.cs /}